tradle/multi-hyperbee/README.md

 Performace of reads equals the one for the hyperbee, and so is the performance of local writes.
 Updates coming from replicas are written 2 times, in sparse replica and in primary.
 So it also doubles storage costs, but it is not doubling the size of the database, only the size of updates made on remote peers.

-We could clear() storage for the KV update on replicam, but need to watch out for:
+We could issue clear() on each new update() in replica after we apply in in primary, but need to watch out for failure modes, see below.
-- atomicity - make sure to only clear() after write to primary fully propagated to the underlying store
-- race condition when update from remote happens during clear()

 ## Merge
 At the moment merge is simplistic - the key is updated in primary with the value from the replica.
 CRDT is coming shortly to do it for real.